SoumyadipYT-OSS/SDP_Agri_Swastha/README.md

 ### Using your own data

-Prepare your data CSV file with soil parameters and a target column.
-The target should be the last column with values 0 (Low fertility), 1 (Medium fertility), or 2 (High fertility).
+Prepare your data CSV file with the following columns:

-When prompted, provide the path to your CSV file.
+- nitrogen
+- phosphorus
+- potassium
+- electrical_conductivity
+- iron
+- target (0: Low, 1: Medium, 2: High)

+The target column should be the last column.

 ### Using synthetic data